My degree is in Literature and Education, and I have been writing for Hubpages for over 9 years.

 Amazon Prime Video Will Continue to Exist, for Some Reason

 Amazon Prime Video is a fascinating business enterprise.
-It’s a solid streaming service that has produced a moderate amount of very likeable, high end content (The Boys is one of the most popular shows on the planet right now).
+It’s a solid streaming service that has produced a moderate amount of very likeable, high end content (The Boys is one of the most popular shows on the planet right now), and Amazon's acquisition of MGM places the value of its library above that of Netflix.
 That being said, most Prime members would pay the $12.99 a month membership fee just for the shipping advantage it provides, which means that Amazon Prime Video doesn’t really make any money for Amazon.
 Amazon does make some profit from their various add on channels and video on demand rentals and purchases, but the Included with Prime offerings are mostly expensive window dressing.

 Movies Will Not Have Billion Dollar Budgets—At Least Not Without Significant Inflation